jsharp0/code-execution-playground/src/McpClientHost/README.md

 # MCP Client Host

-Console app that connects to an MCP server, lists tools, and orchestrates OpenAI tool calls.
+ASP.NET Core service that connects to an MCP server, lists tools, and exposes a `POST /chat` endpoint for the React UI.

 ## Configuration